Azure/azure-sdk-for-js/sdk/monitor/monitor-opentelemetry-exporter/README.md

 const { BatchSpanProcessor } = require("@opentelemetry/sdk-trace-base");

 // Sampler expects a sample rate of between 0 and 1 inclusive
-// A rate of 0.75 means approximately 75 % of your telemetry will be sent const aiSampler = new ApplicationInsightsSampler(0.75);
+// A rate of 0.75 means approximately 75 % of your traces will be sent const aiSampler = new ApplicationInsightsSampler(0.75);
 const provider = new NodeTracerProvider({
   sampler: aiSampler,